Seaver College Faculty Fellows Program

 Location: Malibu, CA | Open Date: August 8, 2019

-The Seaver College Faculty Fellows program seeks to advance Pepperdine University's mission by providing one-year fellowships to individuals seeking a career in Christian higher education and who are active members in a congregation affiliated with the Churches of Christ.
+The Seaver College Faculty Fellows program seeks to advance Pepperdine University's mission by providing one-year fellowships to individuals pursuing careers in Christian higher education and who are active members in congregations affiliated with the Churches of Christ.

 Pepperdine University is a Christian University committed to the highest standards of academic excellence and Christian values.
 Located on the University's 830-acre campus overlooking the Pacific Ocean in Malibu, Seaver College is home to the University's residential undergraduate program.
 Seaver College enjoys a national and international reputation for the quality of its programs.
 The College's faculty are deeply committed to student-development, teaching, and scholarship and share a common devotion to Christian moral and ethical values.
 It is the purpose of Pepperdine University to pursue the very highest academic standards within a context that celebrates and extends the spiritual and ethical ideals of the Christian faith.

 Part of Pepperdine's distinction is the way it values its diverse faculty, staff and student body, as well as its specific affiliation with Churches of Christ.
 In order to affirm its heritage, Pepperdine reserves the right to seek, hire and promote persons who support the goals and mission of the institution, including special consideration for qualified individuals who are active members in a Church of Christ congregation.